backspace/cartxt/README.md

 A txt-driven car-sharing application.

-Not production-ready yet, more to come.
+Not quite production-ready, more to come.